genome/ptero-apis/overview.md

 - How do we help to ensure idempotency?
     - Should requests to create tokens in Core require a request id/tag, so that they can be guaranteed to not happen more than once?
-        - since the generating app (Workflow) builds all the callbacks to core, it can generate a bunch of unique ids
+        - since the generating app (Workflow) builds all the callbacks to petri service, it can generate a bunch of unique ids
         - maybe this could be optional instead of required (if it's there, use it)